rajgoel/course-business-analytics-fundamentals/01-lecture/slides.md

 Outliers can be detected by identifying points that deviate significantly from the centroid:

-- Suitable distance metrics are required to measure deviation.
+- Suitable distance metrics can be used to measure deviation.
-- Points with a deviation from the mean that exceeds a certain threshold are flagged as outliers.
+- Points with a deviation from the mean that exceeds a certain threshold may be flagged as outliers.

 > [!NOTE]
 > For normally distributed data, 99.7% lie within ±3 standard deviations from the mean.
 Therefore, a threshold of **±3 standard deviations** is often used.